Mostakem-mia/CSE-316/CLP-02/README.md

 C       1050</pre>

 <h2 id="pandas-missing-values">8.
 Pandas: Fill Missing Values with Column-wise Means</h2>
-<p>This program fills missing values (NaN) in a dataset by replacing them with the mean of their respective columns.</p>
+<p>This program fills missing values (None) in a dataset by replacing them with the mean of their respective columns.</p>
 <p><strong>Example Input:</strong></p>
 <pre> A     B
 10    50
 20   None
 None  15
 40    10</pre>
 <p><strong>Example Output:</strong></p>
 <pre> A     B
 10.0  50.0